egberts/egberts.github.io-src/content/articles/dns-bind9-smtp.md

 Second part is [Postfix Setup for SMTP Server]({filename}smtp-postfix.md).

-This article has heavily annotated settings to protect against accidential `tweaking` by readers/end-users who do not fully understand the ramification of their action.
+This article has heavily annotated settings to protect against accidental `tweaking` by readers/end-users who do not fully understand the ramification of their action.

 By extracting many documentations and placing it next to their